kynomatix/Gemlaunch_fun/PRO_TOKEN_VESTING_SPECIFICATION_V2.md

 - Airdrop beneficiary calls `withdraw()` directly on AirdropVesting contract
 - **NOT shown in creator portal** (to keep portal focused on creator/team/marketing)
 - Can be displayed in a separate "Community Airdrops" section if needed

+### Unclaimed Tokens
+**What happens if beneficiaries don't claim their vested tokens?**
+- Unclaimed tokens remain safely locked in the vesting contract
+- Only the designated beneficiary can withdraw them (via `withdraw()`)
+- Tokens continue vesting on schedule regardless of claiming
+- No expiration - beneficiary can claim at any time after unlock
+- This is standard vesting behavior and doesn't create any issues
+- **Example:** If 100M tokens vest linearly over 12 months and beneficiary never claims, all 100M remain in vesting contract, claimable only by that beneficiary

 ---